 Tourists exploring ancient ruins of Machu Picchu with Huayna Picchu in the background.

 Get your booking confirmed instantly

-Explore Machu Picchu Circuit 3-Royalty Tickets in Cusco, Peru and walk where Incan royalty once treaded.
-This journey takes you through the Temple of the Sun, Temple of the Condor, and the Temple of Three Windows—each with its own historical significance within this ancient citadel.
-Discover sacred spaces like the House of the Inca and the Sacred Rock while traversing stone terraces that whisper tales from centuries past.
+Explore Machu Picchu Circuit in Cusco, Peru, where you'll follow the footsteps of Incan royalty through their sacred citadel.
+This journey takes you to revered sites like the Temple of the Sun, Temple of the Condor, and Temple of Three Windows—each rich with historical significance.
+You'll also wander past the House of the Inca and Sacred Rock, offering a glimpse into ancient spiritual practices.

-Access to routes: A-Huaynapicchu, B-Lower terraces, C-Great Cavern, or D-Huchuypicchu (as per option selected)
+Access to A-Huaynapicchu, B-Lower terraces, C-Great Cavern, or D-Huchuypicchu (as per option selected)

-Includes: Temple of the Sun, Temple of Condor, Sacred Rock, & more
+Includes: Temple of the Sun, Temple of Condor, Sacred Rock, and more

+Tourists exploring ancient ruins of Machu Picchu with Huayna Picchu in the background.